 Other facilities at the new museum

-The new building also includes a multi-use black box theatre for film, video and performance, a works on paper study centre, a large art conservation lab and a library reading room.
+The new building also includes a multi-use black box theatre for film, video and performance, works on paper study centre, a large art conservation lab and a library reading room.
 Four distinctive elevators featuring commissioned works of art in the interior carry visitors across the different levels.

-The building also features a flood-mitigation protection system that was put in place after Hurricane Sandy in 2012, which includes a floodgate system, waterproofing, closure system for all entry points and improvements to the building's recovery system.
+The building also features a flood-mitigation protection system that was put in place after Hurricane Sandy in 2012, which includes a floodgate system, waterproofing, a closure system for all entry points and improvements to the building’s recovery system.

 Construction of the New Whitney Museum of American Art